Does Mortgage Loan Modification Affect Your Credit?

 While there are no closing costs for a mortgage modification, lenders or loan servicers may charge a processing fee.
 Additionally, since a mortgage loan is a contract, no lender is obligated to agree to a loan modification.
 If your financial situation makes it impossible for you to repay the mortgage loan, you will likely be denied a modification.
 While you may file an appeal with the mortgage servicer, this may be a sign for you to explore other possible options.
 In some instances, filing bankruptcy at the bankruptcy court is more recommended than a loan modification.

-Seek the Help of a Royal Oak Bankruptcy Attorney Today!
+Seek the Help of a Troy Bankruptcy Attorney Today!

 A lot of people suffered from unemployment and business closures due to the pandemic.
 Many homeowners are facing financial hardship and are struggling with unpaid monthly mortgage payments.
 However, help is only available to those who ask for it.